Make your passion your career!

 Our program for vet techs is offered at the Fenton campus only.
 All students are prepared to pass the Veterinary Technician National Exam (VTNE) to work in the field.
 Our VTNE Results for the July 1, 2016 – June 30, 2019 reporting period are available here.

-View the disclosures and the Midwest Institute Virtual Library for more information on the veterinary technician program.
+View the Midwest Institute Virtual Library for more information on the veterinary technician program.
 If you have any specific questions, just contact us, and one of our knowledgeable admissions counselors will respond promptly to assist you.

 See our Veterinary Technician students in action!